D-DePablos/Python_Taster/README.md

 Instructions Based on https://openastronomy.org/rcsc18/setup-instructions/ Refer there if any issues arise.

-We will allow some minutes at the start of the workshop to get everything ready.
+We will allow some minutes at the start of the workshop to fix any issues, too.

 How-to get ready: